-LinkedIn's growing popularity suggests that Monster's business model is becoming obsolete
+LinkedIn's growing popularity suggests competition for Monster is increasing

 Monster is facing tough competition from LinkedIn in particular.
 Many LinkedIn members are employed and are known as “passive candidates”, the kind of candidates recruiters covet since conventional wisdom is that the best people already have jobs.
-Monster does not have a similar network, as Monster.com attracts candidates when they are either unemployed or are considering changing their job.
+Monster does not have a similar network, as Monster.com traditionally attracted candidates when they were either unemployed or were considering changing their job.
 In essence, the company’s business model is getting outdated and the recruitment industry is rapidly expanding beyond traditional job boards.
-Monster will need to come up with technology that can better match recruiters and headhunters with their target professionals, inability to outpace competition could further impact Monster's business in the future.
+While Monster is introducing new technology that can better match recruiters and headhunters with their target professionals, inability to outpace competition could further impact Monster's business in the future.

 How Does Trefis Modelling Work?